TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/Index.rst

 takes care about conserving Domain Objects durably.
 Thus, in this chapter we will discuss the steps being important for doing that.

-It is important to get a grasp of the lifecycle of a Domain Object to fully understand the Persistence Layer.
-When instantiating a Domain Object we essentially put its data into a certain sector of the Main Memory.
-At that time, it is in a transient, i.e. volatile, state.
-When TYPO3 delivered the rendered website the sector of the Main Memory is freed by PHP and may be overwritten with other data.
-Thereby the saved data will be lost together with the Domain Object.
+It is important to understand  the lifecycle of a domain object to fully understand the persistence layer.
+When we instantiate a domain object, we essentially store it in memory.
+It is then in a transient (or volatile) state.
+When TYPO3 delivers the rendered website, PHP frees up this allocated memory.
+This means that the saved data will be lost and thus also the domain object.

 .. note::